JolleJolles/pirecorder/README.md

     Parameters
     ----------
-    recdir : str, default = "NAS"
+    recdir : str, default = "recordings"
         The directory where media will be stored.
-Default is "NAS", which is the automatically mounted NAS drive.
+Default is "recordings".
 If different, a folder with name corresponding to location will be created inside the home directory.
-        If no name is provided (""), the files are stored in the home directory. setupdir : str, default = "setup"
+If no name is provided (""), the files are stored in the home directory.
+If "NAS" is provided it will additionally check if the folder links to a mounted drive. setupdir : str, default = "setup"
         The directory where setup files are stored relative to home directory.
 Best to keep this except for very rare instances.